Freedom of Information Publication Scheme

 Minutes of the Works Committee are available on request, six months after approval.

-The student complaints procedures may be found in the General Information Handbook.
+The student complaints procedures may be found on the Venn (College intranet).

 The staff complaints procedure is within the Staff Handbook, which is available upon request.